Geodata & Spatial Regression

 Introduction

 This course material is designed for the 3-days GESIS workshop on geodata and spatial regression analysis.
+Rüttenauer (2024) provides a handbook chapter accompanying these workshop materials.

 In recent years, more and more spatial data has become available, providing the possibility to combine otherwise unrelated data, such as social, economic, and environmental data.
-This also opens up the possibility of analyzing spatial patterns and processes (e.g., spillover effects or diffusion).
+This also opens up the possibility of analysing spatial patterns and processes (e.g., spillover effects or diffusion).

 The main objective of the course is the theoretical understanding and practical application of spatial regression models.
 This course will first give an overview on how to perform common spatial operations using spatial information, such as aggregating spatial units, calculating distances, merging spatial data as well as visualizing them.
-The course will further focus on the analysis of geographic data and the application of spatial regression techniques to model and analyze spatial processes, and furthermore, the course addresses several methods for defining spatial relationships, detecting and diagnosing spatial dependence and autocorrelation.
+The course will further focus on the analysis of geographic data and the application of spatial regression techniques to model and analyse spatial processes, and furthermore, the course addresses several methods for defining spatial relationships, detecting and diagnosing spatial dependence and autocorrelation.
 Finally, we will discuss various spatial regression techniques to model processes, clarify the assumptions of these models, and show how they differ in their applications and interpretations.

 The field has developed very quickly over the past few years, and R now provides a rich set of packages for various spatial data operations.
 For a more in-depth introduction into spatial data analysis in R, have a look into the materials references below.